 The battle against poultry outbreaks also continued.
 In China, authorities culled 6 million chickens over the weekend in response to an outbreak in the county of Heishan in Liaoning province in northeastern China, according to Xinhua news service.
 Local farmers cooperated with the government and received about US $1.16 million in compensation.

-- OIE: Highly pathogenic avian influenza(H5N5), Chinese Taipei 7 days ago
+- OIE: Highly pathogenic avian influenza(H5N8), Germany 16 hours ago

 - OIE: Highly pathogenic avian influenza(H5N6), Vietnam 2 days ago